apsislabs/apsisio/_posts/2016-04-17-communicating-estimates.md

     Disasters in other industries can often be attributed to a miscommunication.
 The deadliest airplane crash was caused by miscommunication during takeoff at the [Tenerife airport](https://en.wikipedia.org/wiki/Tenerife_airport_disaster).
 In medicine [miscommunications are a common source of error](http://ww2.kqed.org/stateofhealth/2014/11/25/miscommunication-a-major-cause-of-medical-error-study-shows/), especially [in surgery](http://www.cnn.com/2010/HEALTH/10/18/health.surgery.mixups.common/).

 [^2]:
-    [A quick refresher in case you haven't thought about probability in a while](http://stattrek.com/probability-distributions/probability-distribution.aspx) ; If you haven’t taken any courses on statistics and probability I _strongly_ encourage it.
+    A [quick refresher on probability distributions](https://www.khanacademy.org/math/probability/random-variables-topic/random_variables_prob_dist/v/probability-density-functions) in case you haven't thought about probability in a while.
+If you haven’t taken any courses on statistics and probability I _strongly_ encourage it.
 It’s one of the most useful mathematical tools in software engineering and daily life.
-[Kahn Academy](https://www.khanacademy.org/math/probability) has a good series on the course, and there are plenty of great courses on [EdX](https://www.edx.org/course?search_query=probability) and [Coursera](https://www.coursera.org/courses?languages=en&query=probability).
+[Kahn Academy](https://www.khanacademy.org/math/probability) has a good series, and there are plenty of great courses on [EdX](https://www.edx.org/course?search_query=probability) and [Coursera](https://www.coursera.org/courses?languages=en&query=probability).

 [^3]: See also: [Soon&trade;](http://gaming.stackexchange.com/questions/23112/where-did-soon-originate)